mberti13/book-search-engine/README.md

 6. [Questions?](#Questions)

 ## Installation
-To install, clone this repo.
+To install, clone or pull from this Github repository.
 ## Usage
-Run `npm i` in the root, server, and client directories in order to install all dependencies needed to run.

-It can also be found [here](/) for actual online use.
+To use, install and run npm i in the project's root diretory.
+Then run npm run develop to run both servers at the same time.
 ## Licensing
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributions
-To contribute, open an issue or pull request on this repo.
+To contribute, add an issue or a pull request to this repository.
 ## Tests
 N/A
 ## Questions